-"While the overall environment has remained challenging for investment and long-term savings plans, it was pleasing to deliver a much improved profit result compared to the comparable prior year period.
+"Although the environment for investment and long-term savings plans remains challenging, we have delivered an improved profit result to the prior year comparative period.

-We continue to make good progress with our strategic initiatives which are targeted to deliver future new business growth and cost efficiencies."
+We have successfully migrated to our new policy administration platform and continue to make good progress with our strategic initiatives, allowing us to target future new business growth and cost efficiencies."